anna-rasmussen/MAG-analysis/MAG_processing.md

 ### MAG quality

 Since I have renamed and consolidated all of the MAGs into 1 directory, the lovely *metaWRAP* stats from the bin refinement step are more difficult to use for quickly getting quality information such as completeness, contamination, GC, length.
-I have taken the stat files from each sample and renamed the bins in the txt file before then concatenating them all but if you have a lot of samples that can be a lot to manage.
+I have taken the stat files from each sample and renamed the bins in the *.txt* file before then concatenating them all but if you have a lot of samples that can be a lot to manage.
 Generally, I use [CheckM](https://ecogenomics.github.io/CheckM/) again on the consolidated MAG set for simplicity.
-I have used *checkM* directly or also used *metaWRAP* because I like the output files (takes WAY longer than just straight checkM but I like the output format)
+I have used *checkM* directly or also used *metaWRAP* because I like the output files (takes WAY longer than just straight *checkM* but I like the output format)

 Here is a *checkM* example: